 We computed the phase diagram of zigzag graphene nanoribbons as a function of the on-site repulsion $U$, doping $\delta N$, and disorder strength $\Gamma$.
-We identified the universal, crossover, strongly disordered, and strongly repulsive phases.
+Our analysis identified the universal, crossover, strongly disordered, and strongly repulsive phases.
 Each phase of the phase diagram was defined by the TEE value and its variance.
 We also investigated how the values of the TEE are related to the following physical properties: the presence of charge fractionalization and the edge charge transfer correlations between the opposite zigzag edges.
-When both properties are present, in addition to correlations leading to spin-charge separation, $\beta$ was universal.
-If only one of these properties is present, $\beta$ was nonuniversal and its variance was significant.
-However, when both were absent, $\beta$ was approximately zero.
-In addition, we found a strongly repulsive phase with zero TEE in large on-site repulsion and weak disorder limits.
+When both of these properties are present, along with correlations leading to spin-charge separation, $\beta$ was universal.
+If only one of these properties was present, $\beta$ was nonuniversal and its variance was significant.
+However, when both properties were entirely absent, $\beta$ was approximately zero.
+These results suggest that non-local correlations in zigzag ribbons give rise to non-zero TEE values.
+Furthermore, our investigation identified a strongly repulsive phase with zero TEE in large on-site repulsion and weak disorder limits.
 Its ground state contains abrupt kinks in zigzag edge magnetizations without charge fractionalization, which is a consequence of the singular perturbative nature of the disorder potential.
-There is another phase with zero TEE, i.e., the strongly disordered phase in regime $\Gamma\gg U$.
-In this phase, the edge site occupation numbers fluctuate highly from site to site, and antiferromagnetic coupling between the two edges are nearly destroyed.
-Each phase of the phase diagram has a different zigzag-edge structure.
+An additional phase with zero TEE was identified, corresponding to the strongly disordered regime $\Gamma\gg U$.
+In this phase, the edge site occupation numbers fluctuate highly from site to site, and antiferromagnetic coupling between the two edges is nearly destroyed.
+Each phase of the phase diagram presents a distinct zigzag-edge structure.

-We also investigated the effect of the interplay between localization and on-site repulsion on the charge quantization.
-In low-doped and/or weakly disordered ZGNRs this interplay contributes to the spatial separation of quasi-degenerate gap-edge states and protects the charge fractionalization against quantum fluctuations.
-Even in the presence of moderately strong disorder charge fractionalization is not completely destroyed.
+We also conducted an investigation into the effect of the interplay between localization and on-site repulsion on the charge quantization.
+In low-doped and/or weakly disordered ZGNRs, this interplay contributes to the spatial separation of quasi-degenerate gap-edge states, and protects the charge fractionalization against quantum fluctuations.
+Even in the presence of moderately strong disorder, charge fractionalization is not completely eradicated.